-Over the past year, the U.S. GDP growth has decelerated, with leading indicators suggesting a recession may be looming on the horizon.
-Whereas, up to this point, the U.S. consumer has shown to be more resilient than expected, partly helped by higher wages, tight labour markets and some accumulated pandemic savings, however, those conditions appear to be reversing.
+Over the past quarters, the U.S. GDP growth seems to have decelerated, with leading indicators suggesting recession may yet be looming on the horizon.
+Whereas, up to this point, the U.S. consumer has shown to be more resilient than expected, partly helped by higher wages, tight labor markets and some accumulated pandemic savings, those conditions appear to be reversing.
 The savings rate has retreated to below pre-pandemic levels, while household credit has seen the most rapid acceleration in a decade.
 Absent further consumer support, generally accounting for some 70% of U.S. economic growth, there is precious little help to be expected from the other areas of the economy in the medium term.

 The economic de-coupling process going on between U.S. and China appears to be an underappreciated and not fully understood development.
-The process has and is likely to continue to have the effect of spurring higher structural inflation for a while longer, coupled with concerted labour actions in the U.S. and other developed nations.
+The process has and it is likely to continue to have the effect of spurring higher structural inflation for a while longer, coupled with concerted labour actions in the U.S. and other developed nations.
 As businesses are being forced to diversify their manufacturing footprints and supply chains across multiple markets, it is likely to lead to higher structural costs which need to be passed on to consumers.
+Recent developments indicate that the developed nations are increasingly irritated by China's continued dumping trade stance, in particular in relation to some of the key sectors driving the future green economy, namely electric vehicles, solar panels and batteries.

 Our view is that the risk of structurally higher cost of capital (i.e. the "higher for longer" interest rates) is not currently priced-in.
 The consensus view appears to be that the central banks are likely to be able to bring inflation down to their target levels with the currently implemented monetary and macro-prudential measures.
 Equally, not enough credence is being given to the need to maintain the relatively elevated levels of interest for a longer period of time to break the back of inflation.
 Higher interest rates are starting to affect the valuation of private asset classes, particularly those where high leverage has been used for enhancing returns in the last decade.
 As such, private equity and infrastructure are facing one of the most difficult fundraising environments in recent memory.
-Commercial real estate across many metro areas in the U.S. are facing a slow-motion meltdown, with high profile defaults in Los Angeles, San Francisco, and other large metro areas across the U.S. With occupancy at low levels unseen in 20 years, and structural changes in the labour markets, commercial real estate is expected to be a major pain point for the economy in the medium term.
+Commercial real estate across many metro areas in the U.S. is facing a slow-motion meltdown, with high profile defaults in Los Angeles, San Francisco, and other large metro areas across the U.S. With occupancy at low levels unseen in 20 years, and structural changes in the labor markets, commercial real estate is expected to be a major pain point for the economy in the medium term.
 It will be important to watch where the exposure to this sector ultimately lies.
 Regional banks are likely to continue to be negatively impacted by the poor outlook in this segment of the market.